dannysilence/wrk_scripts/README.md

 # wrk_scripts
-scripts to ionstall and use torsocks + wrk on kali linux image for a single warriors
+scripts to install and use torsocks + wrk on kali linux image for a single warriors